 Many trad climbs actually have bolted anchors specifically meant so that lowering is safe.
 In some areas bolt aren’t OK, but having long-term pegs or pitons that are threaded with some slings or cord that are left.
 Trees are classic for having anchors that are just a sling or two with an old carabiner around it for a lower-off point.

 This left behind “sling and carabiner” or a variation is called “tat” in the UK especially.
-Fabric and rope doesn’t do well in sun and exposed to any type of weather, so it’s important to make your own choice on what you feel comfortable using.
+Fabric and rope don’t do well in sun or when being exposed to any type of weather, so it’s important to make your own choice on what you feel comfortable using.

 The idea for having bolts on trad climbs is that on any decent route, there is likely to be some tat left over for a lower.
-Being completely honest it looks terrible and is normally obvious to see by others out in nature.
-A couple of bolts or an anchor can often make a much safer and less terrible looking option.
+To be completely honest it looks terrible and is normally obvious to see by others out in nature.
+A couple of bolts or an anchor can often make a much safer and less terrible-looking option.
 Bolts can be placed strategically to hide them a little, as well as sprayed with paint in some areas to match the rock.

 Trad Climbing Grades

 As far as we can tell there are eleven different grading systems for free climbing alone, that doesn’t include bouldering, ice and mixed climbing.
 Trad Climbing tends to stick to the YDS – Yosemite Decimal System – for Trad and Sport, and the UK uses British Trad Grades.
 UIAA grades are used mainly in Germany and around Europe for trad, though there are country-specific grading systems about.